firolightfog/Yolow/README.md

 Similar to SaveMeMono but all options are available from the panel.
 I love it.

 ### Sheep
 A module to provide stepped voltage.
-A mutating 32-steps maps is read and sent to the output.
+A mutating 32-steps map is read and sent to the output step by step.

 ### Slide6
 A module to provide a six channel polyphonic output with the fixed voltages set by the six sliders.
 The two knobs (see MIN & MAX) on the top defines the range of voltages.
 The context menu offers